DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 ## The issue

-The new feature in the application process now allows candidates to modify some of their information within the 'Your details' section after an application submission.
+The new feature in the application process now allows candidates to modify some of their information within the 'Your details' section after they've submitted an application.

-These updates need to be reflected in the Manage, so that the application changes are clearly visible to the providers.
+These updates need to be reflected in Manage so that any changes on an application are clearly visible to training providers.

 ## What we changed

 ### Application card
-We added a new line in the application card to show who updated that application, and also date and time of update.
+We added a new line on the application card to show who updated the application.
+We also show the date and time of the update.

 ![Screenshot showing updated application card in the applications tab](updated-card.png)

 ### New notification banner
-A new blue notification banner added in the 'application', to show how many days ago it was updated, and a link to view the changes that takes the user to the timeline tab.
+When a training provider selects an application that's been updated, we show a new blue notification banner.
+We tell them how many days ago the application was updated with a link to view the changes that takes the provider to the timeline tab.

 ![Screenshot showing blue notification banner, 3 days ago](notification-banner-3days.png)